 Blocking hats, gloves and socks

-Shetland woven scarves, boards for hats, gloves, mittens I am often surprised - and delighted - by what I notice in the recycling centre near where I live.
+These items were for sale at recycling centre I am often surprised - and delighted - by what I notice in the recycling centre near where I live.
 I had to go home for my camera the day I found several hat, glove and mitten boards for sale.
 I really did not need any more but a hat board and mitten boards found their way home.
 It is good that someone had the sense to donate these as it was a pleasure to see, and almost all sold.

 The square scarves on the left of the photo were handwoven in Voe, Shetland.
 The blue/grey one now belongs to me.

 I have no memory of anything other than a dinner plate of an appropriate size being used to dress (block) berets but obviously some people had wooden ones in different sizes.
 The holes made drying a bit faster.
 I am not sure if the smallest ones are big enough for hats but no-one has suggested what other use they had.

 To prepare a beret for dressing, use a blunt needle to pass a strong cotton thread through the cast on stitches.
 Wash the beret, pull it over the board, straighten it, then pull the cotton thread tight and tie in a bow.
 When the beret is dry, remove the cotton thread and it is ready to wear.

 I seldom knit berets but do knit hats (for example Acht hat on my pattern pages) which I put on a cylindrical food container, diameter very slightly bigger than the finished size you need.

 Gloves, mittens and socks all had specially made wooden boards.
 Sometimes there was a wooden piece for the thumbs but we always used the handle of a knife.

 Enter your email address to receive updates from hazeltindall.com in your inbox...